TUM-LIS/tum-dissertation-latex/README.md

 ### Build using the Makefile:
 - `make`
 - `make clean`

-### Build using Latexmk:
-`latexmkrc` configures building glossaries / acronyms and cleanup

 ### Misc
 - Use `\captionabove{}` instead of `\caption{}` if you place a caption above a figure